 No hiking website would be complete without a Garmin eTrex 10 review.
-This valuable member of the hiking equipment community has been available since 2005 and, in my mind, is a candidate for the best gps for hiking award.
+This handhled GPS has many pros and few cons, and comes at a price that makes it appealing to both first time and seasoned hikers.
+A valuable member of the hiking equipment packing list, this eTrex 10 has been available since 2005 and, in my mind, is a candidate for the best gps for hiking award.

 Whilst not the most advanced of GPS devices the eTrex 10 has all the functionality that most hikers will ever need.